The continuum limit of the Poland-Scheraga DNA denaturation model

 \subsection{Field theory on a lattice}

 The action (\ref{eq:Act}) can be derived in a formal way by using nilpotent operators creating and annihilating polymer ends on a lattice \cite{Dengler2025}.
 This method also reproduces the excluded-volume interactions.
-A more direct way to understand the action (\ref{eq:Act}) is to start with a discretized version for the $\psi$-polymer alone,
+A more direct way to understand the action (\ref{eq:Act}) is to start with a version discretized on a lattice.
+It suffices for this purpose to restrict the considerations to the $\psi$-polymer alone,